steinshi/code-interview/readme.md

 These are instructions for your coding exercise.
 Please read them carefully and make sure to ask whatever question pops into your mind.

 ### Goal
-We want to create a system for scheduling appointments with providers (doctors).
-The end result supports:
+We would like to create a system for scheduling appointments with providers (doctors), which would able to:
-- Searching for providers to set up an appointment with.
+- Search for providers to set up an appointment with.
-- Selecting an appointment date from the search results & notifying the provider of the new appointment.
+- Select an appointment date from the search results & notifying the provider of the new appointment.
-- Receiving updates from the provider of new free dates for appointments
+- Receive requests for adding, updating or deleting providers

 Our system supports both synchronous queries and async queries.
 We use synchronous queries where possible, but sometimes when we rely on slow/unreliable external systems or when we need an event-based workflow we use an async system.
 The synchronous queries use REST APIs - one of which you will build.
-The asynchronous queries use a publish-subscribe system based on “channels”.
+The asynchronous queries use a publish-subscribe (pub-sub) system based on “channels”.
 You will connect to this system as both a subscriber and a publisher.

 ### What are we looking for?
 - There is no “right” solution!
-So long as your code works, is readable and extensible- it’s great!
+As long as your code works, is readable and extensible- it’s great!
 - You may use whatever external library you need.
 - We’re looking for big picture stuff:
   * Is your code architecture clean?